Ceramic Dictionary

 Brown: Instead of using manganese we now use 50% brown-red + 50% strong brown

-Blue: one of the oldest colors and it has been used through the centuries for designs of one color, but in different shades.
-For the outlines and extreme dark shading, you need a strong, color, so a little black is added.
+Blue: one of the oldest colors and one that has been used through the centuries for designs of a single color, but in different shades.
+For the outlines and extreme dark shading you need a strong color, so a little black is added.

 Brown-red: a good color for outlines.
 To make it darker, it can be mixed with dark brown or black.
 Though not an antique color, it is good for fine lines.